timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-11-23
+# Objectives for Today 2024-11-24

+- Updating Palette256 to support some magic sauce.
+- Use ImPlot for the framerate display as a stacked graph.
 - ??
+Maybe try digging into particles and/or shaders and whats up in there?
+- ??
 Writing technical article about creating a Prefab System in C++
-- ??
-Adding support to InstantiatePrefab in TrackBuilder (or other steps toward Trigger Areas).
-- Definitely going racing in the afternoon, maybe earlier than expected.

 ## Events / Notices / Coming Soon

+Tim is off Wed-Sat
 Roadtrip camera display (like weather cam) coming to Stream "soon" tm.
+  (Road trip happening this week)